YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLPOOLPHS2SALVAGE, Salvaged journal records from process PPPP for replication instance file iiii at journal sequence number JJJJ with journal pool starting offset OOOO and length LLLL

-Run Time Information: Operator log message indicating clean up of replication information abandoned by an abnormally terminated process.
+Run Time Information: Operator log message indicating that the clean up of replication information was abandoned by an abnormally terminated process.

 Action: Investigate the cause of the process termination; report to your YottaDB support channel when coincident with other issues.